 Please be respectful when writing any match reports or comments on private social media accounts and uphold the club’s reputation.

 Any fines levied on the club for breaches of these regulations will be charged to the individual who makes them.
 So please think before you post.

 - Club Disciplinary Officer

-- Club Captain
+- Vice Club Captain (or nominated Deputy)